 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The Child-Pugh score is a way for healthcare providers to assess the severity of chronic liver disease, including cirrhosis of the liver.
-It helps them determine how well your liver is functioning, how close you are to liver failure and what treatment to recommend.
-The score also helps providers communicate information about your liver health in a consistent way.
+The Child-Pugh score is a scoring system that helps healthcare providers rate how severe your liver disease is.
+It helps show how well your liver is still functioning, how close you are to liver failure and what treatment to recommend (like a liver transplant).
+Providers calculate your score based on various medical test results.
+The score helps them communicate about your condition in a consistent way.

 Advertisement